ProDeSquare/InstantDomainPage/README.md

 And you have better control what the name field accept.

 #### Changing the Logo
 App logo can be changed in `src/components/partials/Logo.tsx`.
 The default logo is stored in/as `public/prodesquare-logo.svg`.
 Copy your logo to the `public` directory and change the path in the `src/components/partials/Logo.tsx` component.
-E.g. your logo is titled `my-site-logo.png`, you'll then
+Let's say your logo is titled `my-site-logo.png`, you'll then
 ```html
 <img src="/my-site-logo.png" alt="Site Logo" />
 ```

-Instead of copying the logo to the `public` directory, you can instead add the link to it
+Alternatively, you can link directly to an external logo:
 ```html
 <!-- src/components/partials/Logo.tsx -->
 <img src="https://www.xyz.tld/img/my-site-logo.png" alt="Site Logo" />